EvAvKein/hive_so_long/README.md

 - Optional game-state history in terminal
 - Enemies spawn after collectible pickups - enemies chase the player
 - Gain attacks by picking up collectibles, and use those to defeat enemies (with on-screen attacks count)
+- Homemade pixel art - it's not great, but it's mine ^^'

 ---